johno/johnotander.github.io/_posts/2014-12-11-creating-an-emberjs-addon-with-the-ember-cli.md

 ---
 layout: post
-title: Creating an Ember.js Addon with the Ember CLI.
+title: Creating an Ember.js Addon with the Ember CLI
 summary: Thanks to the power of the Ember CLI, reusing code and functionality between apps has never been easier.
 category: ember
 ---